 The zero marker of the graduated bezel, represented by a triangle, is visible longer due to a capsule containing a new luminescent material that emits a blue glow.

 To enhance legibility, the indexes and hands are wider and partially coated with the same new luminescent material and also emit a blue color.

 The movement features a new Parachrom hairspring with high resistance to shocks and magnetic fields.

 The case back is made of a titanium alloy, an extremely resistant stainless material.
 It is held in place against the high-performance ring by means of a 904L-steel ring.

 A nitrogen-alloyed stainless steel ring was added to help withstand the pressure exerted by water on the crystal and the case back.

-A new Glidelock clasp allows for fine adjustments to the bracelet length, up to 18 mm by increments of 1.8 mm, without removing the watch. (pictured above).
+A new Glidelock clasp allows for fine adjustments to the bracelet length, up to 18 mm by increments of 1.8 mm, without removing the watch. (pictured below).